YounesCheikh/alsac/README.md

 cSound
 ======

-Simple command line to control sound on linux for alsa devices
+Simple command line tool to control sound on linux for alsa devices

 ## Installation: